 An important consideration for many families includes financial fit.

 Parents and students need to have discussions about what to expect from each other in terms of funding college.
-In addition, the U.S. government has an expectation that parents and students will both contribute to the cost of college.
+In addition, the U.S. government and college financial aid offices have the expectation that parents and students will both contribute to the cost of college.

 Cost of Attendance (COA) includes: